cMs-Chirag/demo/README.md

 # Saki

-iThis app helps user to organics their personal life and day-to-day activities.
+This app helps user to organics their personal life and day-to-day activities.